EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 • discloses information about the relatives and descendants of the genome’s owner

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-126/155

 Individuals’ re-identification – 1

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-127/155

 Individuals’ re-identification – 2
 The 1000 Genomes Project: international project (2008) to establish a catalogue of human genetic variation
 • Five men involved in both the 1000 Genomes Project and a project